Karadarevic/Karadarevic/README.md

 Gosto de compartilhar projetos e trocar experiência, informação e soluções. <br> Sinta-se a vontade para me mandar mensagem </p>

-<p> Hi!
+<p align="center"> Hi!
 My name is Lucas, i'm a web developer studying HTML, CSS, Javascript and ReactJs. <br>
       Feel free to send me a message here or in any other social plataform you like to <p/>

 <div align="center">